As students go back to school, many face a lunch bill for the first time in 2 years

 "Our families in Boise can't afford even a modest price increase," Smith said.
 "Boise's become a very expensive place to live and even 10 cents sounds modest, but that's a lot of money to families who can't pay their bills right now and don't qualify for free or reduced-price meals."

-Across the country, school meals can cost parents upwards of $5 per meal.
+Across the country, lunchtime can cost parents upwards of $5 per school meal.

 In nearby West Ada — Idaho's largest school district, where only 14% of the student population fully qualifies for free and reduced-price meals — prices will increase by 30 cents.